trebeljahr/WD-PT-2023-JAN/README.md

 ### Iteration 2 | Seed the database

 First, we need to seed our database.
-Here you will find an array of objects with info 8 movies.
+Below you will find an array of objects with info for 8 movies.
 You should create two files:
 - `models/Movie.js` for the Movie model
 - `bin/seeds.js` file inside the `bin` folder and write the code necessary to seed the database.